mpounsett/operator-transfer/operator-transfer.md

 generated or frequently updated zone must be able to publish an identical zone while transitioning it from one operator to another.

+# Applicability

+This document is intended for operators intending to transfer operational responsibility for DNSSEC-signed zones, while publishing consistent zone data on both sets of name servers throughout the transition.

+Other procedures exist for operators who are unable to consistently replicate data between both sets of name servers (e.g. through zone transfer) or who do not require this level of zone consistency during the transfer.

 # Changing Between Cooperating DNS Operators

 ## Assumptions